Tortellini-Incorporated/sabakurai/README.md

 struct OnConnect {
 	uint8_t in_progress;           // Whether or not a game is in progress on the server uint8_t client_id;             // The id assigned to the client that just connected

-	// ONLY PRESENT IF CURRENTLY IN GAME uint8_t winner;                // The id of the player that has won (if any -1 indicates no winner yet)
+	// ONLY PRESENT IF CURRENTLY IN GAME // uint8_t winner;                // The id of the player that has won (if any -1 indicates no winner yet) uint32_t winner_time;          // The finish time of the current winner uint16_t message_length;       // The length of the message to be typed char message[message_length];  // The message to be typed
+	///////////////////////////////////////
 	uint8_t player_count;          // The number of players already connected to the server Player  players[player_count]; // The list of information for already connected players including the player who just connected
 };//server should tell the client if there is a game currently going on desho